SJoCurtis/web-dev-hw/project-3/readme.md

 I would like to do a snippet/entire essay for this latest project.

-I would like to create a site for the essay *The Conscience of a Hacker*, by the handle The Mentor.
+I would like to create a site for the essay *The Conscience of a Hacker*, by Loyd Blankenship a.k.a The Mentor.
 I may or may not include the entire essay, I may just make one snippet of it be the main attraction and have the rest of it available to read elsewhere on the site.
 Or just do the whole essay.
 I haven't quite decided yet.
 But for assignments sake, and say I only choose to do a portion.
 This is the portion that I would do.

 > This is our world now... the world of the electron and the switch, the beauty of the baud.
 We make use of a service already existing without paying